nrkn/cms-work/docs/notes.md

 - All loaded from `/data` - needs some kind of manager eg if you want to upload one, bring one in from some module or whatever
+- Should most inputs share a common template?
+How does inherit work with templates?

 ## 1tree